dallyingllama/dallyingllama/README.md

 - 👋 Hi, I’m @dallyingllama
 - 👀 I’m interested in software testing, meaning tools that can assist with testing such as automation, exploratory testing note-taking and similar.
-- 🌱 I’m currently using nodejs and cypress.
-I would say I am still learning.
+- 🌱 I’m currently using nodejs and playwright.
 - 💞️ I max collaborate assuming the project really intests me..
 - 📫 How to reach me ...